Hang the DJ: Casting and filming

 American director Tim Van Patten directed the episode.
 Georgina Campbell was cast as Amy and Joe Cole was cast as Frank.
 The pair performed a chemistry test before filming, to check they could build a rapport.
 Campbell found Amy to be "full to the brim with hope", with a "nervous excitement" about dating.

 The setting was based on Soho Farmhouse in Oxfordshire, an expensive holiday area where production designer Joel Collins had attended a birthday party.
-He described that an "electric milk float" transports people around their cabins and the various clubs and bars.
+He described how an "electric milk float" transports people around their cabins and the various clubs and bars.
 The setting was rewritten around this—having previously been drafted as tower blocks—to resemble Soho Farmhouse, or a holiday village owned by Center Parcs.
 The geometric design of the world was Collins's idea, intended to resemble the inside of a mobile phone—where various copper and brass lines are arranged on a green plate.
 Hexagonal patterns and repeated design motifs are used in the scenery as the setting is an algorithmic simulated world.
 The interface for the Coach app was first designed by Erica McEwan of the graphics department of the production.
 Further development and animation was undertaken by Painting Practice.
 Collins said that the round design of Coach was made to distinguish the setting from the real world.
 Its interface was deliberately minimal, with few buttons; Collins called it "just a circular disc, almost like a discus, with a glass screen".

 Some exterior filming took place at Painshill, an eighteenth-century landscape park in Surrey.
 In one scene, Amy kicks Frank jokingly.
 However, Campbell's fake kicks looked unrealistic.
 Van Patten told Campbell to kick Cole for real and she accidentally kicked him hard enough for him to bleed—this was the shot that was used in the episode.
 Woodland scenes were filmed at Bourne Wood, Surrey.

-The plot twist is revealed in a scene where the simulated world disassembles pixel by pixel to be replaced by 1000 copies of Frank and Amy in a black void.
+The plot twist is revealed in a scene where the simulated world disassembles pixel by pixel to be replaced by 1,000 copies of Frank and Amy in a black void.
 This was only described vaguely in the script, so the production took inspiration from 2013 science fiction film Under the Skin, according to producer Nick Pitt.
 The cast were confused about the intention during filming for this ending, particularly the footage taken against green screens of characters looking "meaningfully into the middle distance".
-Jones and Brooker found that their partners did not understand initial cuts of the ending.
-To establish that the episode's setting had been a simulation, disembodied voice and text reveal that Amy and Frank had "rebelled" 998 out of 1000 times, leading to a 99.8% match for the pair, and dialogue in the previous restaurant scene was simplified.
+Jones and Brooker found that their partners did not understand the initial cuts of the ending.
+To establish that the episode's setting had been a simulation, disembodied voice and text reveal that Amy and Frank had "rebelled" 998 out of 1,000 times, leading to a 99.8% match for the pair, and dialogue in the previous restaurant scene was simplified.
 Additionally, visual effects developments led to characters "dematerialising" by a "graceful leaving of their body" rather than "being broken, squashed or incinerated", according to Pitt.